seankwilliams/modern-footnotes/modern-footnotes/readme.txt

 == Changelog ==
 = 1.4.5 =
-* Fix to issue where footnotes would sometimes interfere with line height.
+* Fix to issue where footnotes would sometimes interfere with line height
-* Only load CSS/JS for Modern Footnotes on pages where it's used.
+* Only load CSS/JS for Modern Footnotes on pages where it's used
-* Add option to show tooltips on hover.
+* Add option to show tooltips on hover
-* Add title attribute to a element that opens footnotes.
+* Add title attribute to a element that opens footnotes
-* Fixed issue with rendering footnotes in excerpts.
+* Fixed issue with rendering footnotes in excerpts
-* Fixed issue related to WordPress back-end compatibility with other plugins.
+* Fixed issue related to WordPress back-end compatibility with other plugins
+* Accessibility improvements: set focus in and out of tooltip footnotes, and make the escape key work when in a footnote

 =1.4.4=
 * Fixed PHP warning